himanshu748/Murf-ai/README.md

 ## 🚀 Challenge Overview

 This project represents the **30 Days of AI Agent Challenge by Murf AI** - an intensive hands-on journey to master AI agent development.
-Currently showcasing the first 14 days of learning and building:
+Currently documenting progress through **Day 19** (with Day 19 focused on planning streaming LLM responses):

 - **FastAPI** backend with Python for robust server architecture
 - **Murf AI** for premium text-to-speech capabilities